• Skip to primary navigation

 Liens

 When you owe overdue taxes to the government, the IRS may place a tax lien on your property.
 An IRS lien is a document filed with your local county government putting the general public on notice that you have an unpaid debt to the federal government.
 The lien protects the government’s ability to collect the money it is owed.
 When you are notified of an impending federal tax lien, contact the tax attorneys at Wilson Ratledge.
-Our professionals will help you explore your options for avoiding an IRS tax lien, including setting up an installment payment agreement with the IRS.
+The team will help you explore your options for avoiding an IRS tax lien, including setting up an installment payment agreement with the IRS.

 Offers in Compromise